About Us

 Who Are We?

-Meet the Christenburys, a group of generational sons with the sole goal to continue their father's legacy in collecting antique Caterpillar tractors.
-Started in the early 1900s, Eli and Silas Christenbury strive to continue their father's legacy as the 5th generation of collectors.
+Meet the Christenbury's, a group of generational sons with the sole goal to continue their father's legacy in collecting antique Caterpillar tractors.
+Starting in the early 1900s, Eli and Silas Christenbury strive to continue their father's legacy as the 5th generation of collectors.
 But, it had to start somewhere, right?
 Who is behind this generational legacy?

-Ed Christenbury (81) is the 3rd generation of our heritage tractor, the 1940 CAT D2 and No. 22 Terracer.
-He grew up on the generational Christenbury Farm in Concord, NC with 7 other siblings.
+Ed Christenbury (80) is the 3rd generation owner of our heritage tractor, the 1940 CAT D2 and No. 22 Terracer.
+He grew up on the generational Christenbury Farm in Concord, NC, with 7 other siblings.
 Ed went to NC State University to study Engineering.

 Portrait of Ed Christenbury.